-We review 100s of CVs and job applications on a daily basis for a variety of positions within the scientific, medical and engineering sectors and wanted to share with you the biggest mistakes we come across on a daily basis.
+We review hundreds of CVs and job applications on a daily basis for a variety of positions within the scientific, medical and engineering sectors and wanted to share with you the biggest mistakes we come across.
 The market is becoming increasingly competitive and it is up to you to make your application stand out from the crowd.
 Here’s our advice…

-- Cover letter – Nothing stands out more to a potential employer than a well written, tailored cover letter provided to support your application.
+Cover letter – Nothing stands out more to a potential employer than a well written, tailored cover letter provided to support your application.
 Not only does this show you have taken the time and effort on your application, but also that you have carefully considered the position, and your suitability, for the role on offer.
 If a cover letter is requested, send one.
 Nothing says lazy and demonstrates lack of attention to detail more than a candidate failing to follow simple application instructions.

-- Accuracy – It is essential that you read the job advert carefully and follow the application instructions provided.
+Accuracy – It is essential that you read the job advert carefully and follow the application instructions provided.
 Address the covering letter/email to the correct person named on the advert and send any, and all, requested documentation.
 Again, failing to follow basic application instructions can be a sure-fire way to get your application on the reject pile.

-- Email address – use a non-offensive, professional looking email address, firstname.lastname@example.org is not going to look good to a panel reviewing your application.
-If you don’t have one, it is easy to create one these days that you can use exclusively for your job search.
+Email address – use a non-offensive, professional looking email address, firstname.lastname@example.org or email@example.com is not going to look good to a panel reviewing your application.
+If you don’t have one, it is easy to create a more professional email account these days that you can use exclusively for your job search.

 For further resources to help with your job searches, please look at our advice page.